Student Support Services

-TRiO Student Support Services (SSS) each year serves 160 eligible participants.
-It is designed to provide academic support to low income, first generation and /or a student with a documented disability.
+TRiO Student Support Services (SSS) serves 165 eligible participants each year.
+It is designed to provide academic support to students who are low income, first generation and /or have a documented disability.

-The TRiO Student Support Services program at Piedmont Technical College is committed to increasing student retention and transfer to an institution through academic, career and personal advising.
+The TRiO Student Support Services program at Piedmont Technical College is committed to increasing retention, graduation and transfer through academic, career and personal advising.

 SSS provides valuable support and services that will assist in student success and persistence towards graduation.
-SSS serves to motivate and help students to accomplish their goals by offering comprehensive individual support.
+SSS serves to motivate and help students to accomplish their goals by offering comprehensive individualized support.

 Student Support Services is a part of TRiO and federally funded by the Department of Education.

 The TRiO Student Support Services program is committed to providing quality academic services to improve the overall success of our participants while increasing their exposure to cultural, educational, and career-related activities.
 Improved persistence, graduation, and transfer rates are top priorities.

 Student Support Services Program Benefits, Services and Eligibility Requirements

 As a participant in the Student Support Services Program you will have access to the following benefits and services:

 - Academic Support